On some $\Sigma^{B}_{0}$-formulae generalizing counting principles over $V^{0}$: Introduction

 \section{Introduction}

 \quad Ajtai's discovery (\cite{Ajtai}) of $V^{0}\not \vdash ontoPHP^{n+1}_{n}$, where $ontoPHP^{n+1}_{n}$ is a formalization of the statement ``there does not exist a bijection between $(n+1)$ pigeons and $n$ holes,'' was a significant breakthrough in proof complexity.
-The technique which was later formalized in \cite{remake} as $k$-evaluation and switching lemma have been utilized to further works in the area such as the comparison between various types of counting principles (such as \cite{countvsphp} and \cite{More}).
-In the course of the works, it turned out that degree lower bounds of Nullstellensatz proofs are essential when one would like to give lower bounds for the lengths of proofs from constant depth Frege system equipped with $\{Count^{p}_{k}\}_{1 \leq k \in \NN}$ (i.e. the modular counting principle mod $p$) as an axiom scheme.
+The technique, which was later formalized in \cite{remake} as $k$-evaluation and switching lemma, has been utilized to further works in the area such as the comparison between various types of counting principles (such as \cite{countvsphp} and \cite{More}).
+In the course of the works, it turned out that degree lower bounds of Nullstellensatz proofs are essential when one would like to give lower bounds for the lengths of proofs from constant depth Frege system equipped with $\{Count^{p}_{k}\}_{1 \leq k \in \NN}$ (i.e., the modular counting principle mod $p$) as an axiom scheme.
 One of the most important open problems in the current proof complexity is whether $V^{0}(p) \vdash injPHP^{n+1}_{n}$ or not (here, $injPHP^{n+1}_{n}$ denotes the pigeonhole principle for injections).
-This problem is interesting because it would deepen our understanding of how hard it is to count a set (recall that $VTC^{0} \vdash injPHP^{n+1}_{n}$ and $V^{0}(p) \vdash Count^{p}_{n}$).
+This problem is interesting because it would deepen our understanding of how hard it is to count a set (recall that $\VTC^{0} \vdash injPHP^{n+1}_{n}$ and $V^{0}(p) \vdash Count^{p}_{n}$).
 Furthermore, if the problem is solved for composite $p$, it would give us tips to solve the separation problem $AC^{0}(p)$ versus $TC^{0}$.
-As for this problem, \cite{Razborov} has made a huge progress.
-The paper has given good degree lower bounds for polynomial calculus proofs of $injPHP^{m}_{n}$ ($m>n$) which does not depend on the specific coefficient field.
+As for this problem, \cite{Razborov} made considerable progress.
+The paper gave good degree lower bounds for polynomial calculus proofs of $injPHP^{m}_{n}$ ($m>n$), which does not depend on the specific coefficient field.

-This paper aims to connect the result of \cite{Razborov} to a superpolynomial lower bound for proof length of $injPHP^{n+1}_{n}$ from $AC^{0}$-Frege system equipped with \textit{Uniform Counting Principle}, which can be seen as a uniform version of infinite formulae $\{Count^{p}_{n}\}_{p,n}$, as an axiom scheme.
-Tackling the issue, we obtain natural and interesting open problems.
+This paper aims to connect the result of \cite{Razborov} to a superpolynomial lower bound for the proof length of $injPHP^{n+1}_{n}$ from $AC^{0}$-Frege system equipped with \textit{Uniform Counting Principle}, which can be seen as a uniform version of infinite formulae $\{Count^{p}_{n}\}_{p,n}$, as an axiom scheme.
+Tackling the issue, we obtain natural and exciting open problems.
 We also consider some of them, too.
-The detailed content and the organization of the article are as follows.